 - How to access your savings when you retire

-Like any savings account, RRSPs maintain advantages and limitations.
+Like any investment account, RRSPs have advantages and limitations.

-- Income tax deductions from your annual contributions
+- Income tax deductions based on your contributions

-- Mandatory closing of your RRSP account(s) by the end of the year you turn 71
+- Mandatory conversion of your RRSP account(s) by the end of the year you turn 71

 Types of RRSPs

-There are three types of RRSP accounts that you may open.
+There are three types of RRSP accounts that you may open (you can hold multiple accounts).

 - Individual: This account is registered in your name.
 Any investments held and tax advantages belong to you.

-- Spousal: This RRSP allows you and your spouse to split savings more evenly in retirement.
+- Spousal: This RRSP allows you and your spouse to split income more evenly in retirement.
 To qualify, you must:

 - Have lived together for at least 12 months